trashbirdecology/cv/README.md

   and video conferencing platforms.
 Skills honed through over 50 presentations to lay audiences, scientific communities, and decision makers alike.
+- Ability to and willingness to learn new skills and perform in a fast-paced environment.

 ## Education